Eventually, the bus stops coming. And then what?

 Our History

 Maya Wechsler, Greg Masucci, and their children, were self-proclaimed "city people", struggling to find balance in their lives in Washington, DC.
-Their son, Max, is autistic and non-verbal, and has serious sensory and attention challenges that require him to be with a caretaker at all times.
+Their son, Max, is intelligent, autistic, and non-speaking, and requires a high level of support to ensure that he can achieve his goals in life.
 Eventually Maya and Greg decided to stop moving against the current, and took a giant leap, moving out to Bluemont, VA in the fall of 2014 in an attempt to create a simpler, safer, and happier home for their children.

-Somewhere along the way, Maya and Greg decided that they were creating their son's "forever home", which would be a farm where he and other adults with developmental disabilities could find paid work, acceptance, and meaning.
+After buying the land and trying to figure out how to continue their advocacy for the special needs community, now that they were in “the country”, Maya and Greg decided to create a farm where their son and other teens & adults with intellectual, developmental, and cognitive disabilities could find paid, meaningful work, acceptance, friendship, and self-confidence.
 They launched A Farm Less Ordinary (a 501(c)3 non-profit organization) in the spring of 2016.

 A Farm Less Ordinary produces vegetables grown using organic and sustainable methods, including the use of organic compost, cover crops, minimum tillage, companion cropping, and a focus on attracting pollinators and "good pests".
 We also enjoy growing varieties of vegetables (have you ever tried a purple carrot or a foot long green bean?) that are a little less familiar, but just as tasty, to the average grocery store shopper.